Sponsored by Visit Sweden

 Daniel’s Escape to the Countryside

 Daniel used to work at a big restaurant in Malmö, but he felt disconnected to the produce he was using.
 Fruits, meats, and vegetables just arrived at the restaurant, and he had to make do with whatever he was offered to buy.
 Opening Daniel Berlin was his escape to the countryside.
 A 14-seat-restaurant with its own garden, surrounding forests where Daniel hunts, and a small staff that has become his family.
-Even his mother and father works in the restaurant.
+Even his mother and father work in the restaurant.
 His father is a sommelier, and his mother cares for the garden and waits tables some days.

 During our chat in the backyard earlier, Berlin confessed that he also loves luxury products like caviar.
 “Caviar is so easy to put on almost any dish and it tastes better, but caviar doesn’t challenge me as a chef of this specific area in Sweden.”
 Furthermore, Daniel told us how easy it would have been to just import Norwegian shellfish, which he had to admit is of far better quality than that of southern Sweden.
 However, he has chosen not to go down that path.
 “We do have the world’s best cauliflower, though!” he asserted with great pride.
 “We also have a signature dish that we always serve, celeriac, which I never get tired of.
 The dish is 6-years-old (ed. note: the restaurant is 7-years-old), and it’s always on the menu.”